drklein-rk/rules_pandoc/README.md

 ### Acknowledgement

-[Pandoc Logo]
-: The pandoc logo used on this site was created by Albert Krewinkel ([tarleb]) and published under CC BY-SA 4.0 license.
+- The [Pandoc Logo] used on this site was created by Albert Krewinkel ([tarleb]) and published under CC BY-SA 4.0 license.

-[PicoCSS]
-: We use the amazing PicoCSS (fuchsia) to style this page.
+- We use the amazing [PicoCSS] (fuchsia) to style this page.

 [tarleb]: https://github.com/tarleb
 [Pandoc Logo]: https://github.com/tarleb/pandoc-logo